Exergy: The exergy flux of sunlight

-In addition to the production of power directly from sunlight, solar radiation provides most of the exergy for processes on Earth, including processes that sustain living systems directly, as well as all fuels and energy sources that are used for transportation and electric power production (directly or indirectly).
-This is primarily with the exception of nuclear fission power plants and geothermal energy (due to natural fission decay).
+In addition to the production of power directly from sunlight, solar radiation provides most of the exergy for processes on Earth, including the processes that sustain living systems directly, and energy sources that are used for transportation and electric power production (directly or indirectly).
+The main exceptions are nuclear processes like fission power plants and geothermal energy (generated by natural radioactive decay), with a small amount added from chemical processes (chemosynthesis) mainly near deep sea vents.

 Solar energy is, for the most part, thermal radiation from the Sun with an emission temperature near 5762 Kelvin, but it also includes small amounts of higher energy radiation from the fusion reaction or higher thermal emission temperatures within the Sun.
 The source of most energy on Earth is nuclear in origin.

 The figure below depicts typical solar radiation spectrums under clear sky conditions for AM0 (extraterrestrial solar radiation), AM1 (terrestrial solar radiation with solar zenith angle of 0 degrees) and AM4 (terrestrial solar radiation with solar zenith angle of 75.5 degrees).
 The solar spectrum at sea level (terrestrial solar spectrum) depends on a number of factors including the position of the Sun in the sky, atmospheric turbidity, the level of local atmospheric pollution, and the amount and type of cloud cover.
 These spectrums are for relatively clear air (α = 1.3, β = 0.04) assuming a U.S. standard atmosphere with 20 mm of precipitable water vapor and 3.4 mm of ozone.
 The Figure shows the spectral energy irradiance (W/m2μm) which does not provide information regarding the directional distribution of the solar radiation.
 The exergy content of the solar radiation, assuming that it is subtended by the solid angle of the ball of the Sun (no circumsolar), is 93.1%, 92.3% and 90.8%, respectively, for the AM0, AM1 and the AM4 spectrums.